-Robin Hoods Bay lies only six miles from the seaside town of Whitby, and the route between the two offers its own sensory delights, whether walked, driven, or cycled.
-Robin Hoods Bay, or Bay Town to the locals, is a small fishing village that picturesquely lies between two steep cliffs.
-With a rich history of its own, breathtaking scenery and cottages that stand unchanged by the hands of time, the journey between Whitby and Robin Hoods Bay is not one to be missed.
+Robin Hood’s Bay, or Bay Town to the locals, is a small fishing village that picturesquely lies between two steep cliffs.
+With a rich history of its own, breathtaking scenery and cottages that stand unchanged by the hands of time, the journey between Whitby and Robin Hood’s Bay is not one to be missed.
 Here is how you can walk, drive or cycle to Robin Hood’s Bay from Whitby.

-Public transport between Whitby and Robin Hoods Bay has never been simpler or more streamed lined.
+Public transport between Whitby and Robin Hood’s Bay has never been simpler or more streamed lined.
 For those who wish to reach the bay in a speedy twenty minutes, head to the bus station on Victoria Square.
-Catch the X93 bus from stand two.
-This service runs every half an hour, the first at 0631 and the last at 1741.
-On Sundays and bank holidays this will change to 0836 and 1406 respectively.
+Catch the X93 bus.
 The journey will take you out of Whitby, crossing the River Esk and into open rolling farmland.
-Passing through the combined villages of High and Low Hawsker, the bus arrives in the heart of Robin Hoods Bay on Thorpe Lane.
+Passing through the combined villages of High and Low Hawsker, the bus arrives in the heart of Robin Hood’s Bay on Thorpe Lane.
 Conveniently, this is also the stop to catch the returning bus back to Whitby.
+Check bus times here.